sajjadGG/book-python/advanced/decorators/function-decorator-functions.rst

     async def items(q: Optional[str] = None):
         return {'q': q}

 Django Login Required.
 Decorator checks whether user is_authenticated.
-If not, user will be redirected to login page.:
+If not, user will be redirected to login page:

 .. code-block:: python